Gordon Ross (rugby union): International career

-Gordon kicked 17 points on his debut for Scotland A as they accounted for their Welsh counterparts 42–20 in February 2001.
+Ross kicked 17 points on his debut for Scotland A as they accounted for their Welsh counterparts 42–20 in February 2001.
 His goal-kicking was to the fore in the next A victory, too – the 33–13 success against Italy A in which he contributed 13 points.
 In February 2002 he kicked two goals from two attempts in quagmire conditions to ensure Scotland A opened their shadow Six Nations campaign with a 6–6 draw against their English counterparts.
 Better followed a fortnight later when his last-gasp conversion 20 metres from the right touchline earned the Scots a 30–29 victory over Italy A to which Ross contributed a total of 20 points, including a try.
 He had a full house in a haul of 18 points (try, penalty, two conversions and two drop goals) against Wales A at Wrexham in 2002.
 He played in seven A internationals in 2001 and 2002, and he returned to that level in the Perth match against Australia A in November 2006.
 He played in two wins in 2007 (against Italy A at McDiarmid Park and against the US at Henley in the Barclays Churchill Cup competition) as well as two more in 2008 (v Italy A in Mogliano and Ireland A) before that year's Churchill Cup.

 During a time that the national team were lacking in depth at the number 10 position it is still a point of mystery to many Scotland fans as to why he never picked up further caps beyond the 25 he collected.
-A preference of Dan Parks by coaches Matt Williams & Frank Hadden and eventual emergence of a more running fly half in Phil Godman may have curtailed further call up opportunities.
+A preference of Dan Parks by coaches Matt Williams and Frank Hadden, and eventual emergence of a more running fly-half in Phil Godman may have curtailed further call-up opportunities.

 Additional achievements

-Gordon played golf for Scottish Schools with a handicap of two and also played cricket at district level.
+Ross played golf for Scottish Schools with a handicap of two and also played cricket at district level.